 In a well-directed game of lights, of opening and closing doors, characters come in and out to face each other and the burden they bear.
 They share their fear of rejection, their joys and dreams, all in their own way looking for love, respect and healing.
 Through cynical laughter, through pain, Sylvia, Philip and Oliver come to terms with suspicions of various kinds, deeply rooted in their souls, which shake them and inevitably emerge to make them question what they thought they knew.

 The whole cast conveys this and a greater range of emotions with a stomach-knotting intensity that keeps spectators paralysed, speechless…breathless.
 The Sylvia and Philip of the 50s are arguably rather annoying with their fast-paced dialogue, but the torrent of words flowing at the speed of light is apt, as silence has become unsustainable.
 The use of language is brilliant – refined or foul but either way appropriate, in keeping with the characters and the times they live in.
 The actors’ stage presence is noteworthy, and they deliver heartfelt performances, both verbally and physically.

 Photo: Marc Brenner

-The Pride is on at Trafalgar Studios until 9th November 2013, for further information or to book visit here.
+The Pride is at Trafalgar Studios until 9th November 2013.
+For further information or to book visit the show’s website here.